ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 ### Assumption 1: The model is linear

-This assumption requires the model to be **linear** and, of course, be correctly specified (are you forgetting any important regressor?)
+This assumption requires the model to be **linear** and, of course, be correctly specified (are you forgetting any important regressors?)
 However, we need to be careful with what we mean by **linear** in this context.

 The following is a typical linear model with an additive error term: